Kelly-Chan2002/Basic-GPIO-LED-Controller/README.md

 •	The button has two modes: Long press and short press

-  o	The short press (1s<)  will double the blinking frequency with each touch.
+----The short press (1s<)  will double the blinking frequency with each touch.

-  o	The long press (1s>) will reset the blinking frequency.
+----The long press (1s>) will reset the blinking frequency.

 You will need the following supplies (Found in any standard starter kit.):

 •	One Solderless Breadboard